mpeardev/mpeardev-react-practice/README.md

 ## mpeardev-react-practice

-Mini practice projects to review React concepts.
+Mini practice projects to review some React concepts and some testing libraries.

 <br />